2026-02-2611 min read

 Here's a quick decision guide based on what you're trying to do:

 Want to 3D print your model?
-Export as OBJ or GLB from Image to 3D.
-Many modern slicers accept OBJ directly.
-If your slicer only takes STL, import the OBJ or GLB into Blender and export as STL -- it takes about 30 seconds.
+Image to 3D exports GLB, which many modern slicers accept directly.
+If your slicer only takes STL, import the GLB into Blender and export as STL -- it takes about 30 seconds.

 Want to view your model in AR?
-On an iPhone or iPad, export as USDZ for the best AR Quick Look experience.
+On iOS, you can view your model in AR via Quick Look directly from the app.
 On Android, GLB works with Google's Scene Viewer.
-If you're sharing with a mixed audience, GLB has the broadest AR support.

 Want to share the model with someone?
-GLB is your best bet.
+GLB is ideal.
 It's a single file with embedded textures, so nothing gets lost or broken.
 The recipient can view it on almost any platform without installing specialized software.

 Want to post on social media or a 3D gallery?
-GLB again.
 Platforms like Sketchfab accept GLB uploads, and many social platforms are adding native 3D model support using the glTF/GLB standard.

 Not sure what you need yet?
-Export as GLB.
-It's the most versatile option and can be converted to other formats later if needed.
+GLB is the most versatile option and can be converted to other formats later if needed.

 How Image to 3D Handles Formats

-When you generate a 3D model in Image to 3D -- whether from a photo you've taken or from an AI-generated image -- the app produces a textured 3D model that you can export in three formats:
+When you generate a 3D model in Image to 3D -- whether from a photo you've taken or from an AI-generated image -- the app exports your model as a GLB file with embedded PBR textures.
+GLB is the most universal 3D format and works with game engines, 3D software, AR viewers, slicer software, and web platforms.
+On iOS, you can also view models in AR via Quick Look directly from the app.

-The app offers three quality tiers for 3D conversion -- Quick (2 credits), Standard (4 credits), and Ultra (5 credits) -- each producing progressively more detailed geometry and textures.
-Higher quality tiers are especially worthwhile if you plan to edit the model or view it up close in AR, where extra detail makes a noticeable difference.
+The app offers two quality tiers -- Quick (5 credits) for fast previews, and Pro (13–75 credits) with multiple AI models producing progressively more detailed geometry and textures.
+Pro models also support optional PBR textures (+9 credits).
+Higher quality models are especially worthwhile if you plan to edit the model or view it up close in AR, where extra detail makes a noticeable difference.
 See how it works for more on the conversion process.

 The Short Version

 3D file formats don't need to be intimidating.
-GLB covers most use cases and is the safest default.
-OBJ is your go-to for professional editing.
-USDZ gives you the best AR experience on Apple devices.
-And STL remains the standard for 3D printing, even though you'll need a quick Blender conversion to get there from Image to 3D.
+Image to 3D exports as GLB, which covers most use cases and is the safest default.
+If you need OBJ for professional editing, USDZ for Apple AR, or STL for 3D printing, a quick conversion in Blender gets you there in under a minute.

 The best approach is to start with GLB for general use, and export to other formats when a specific workflow demands it.
 Since Image to 3D lets you re-export the same model in any of its three supported formats, you can always come back and grab a different version later.